cjohansen/ubc_monitor/README.txt

   ubc_monitor [options]

   Options:

   -f --file                    Log failcounts to this file, default is ~/.ubc_monitor -n --no-log                  Don't log fail counts (only print results to STDOUT) -t --email-recipient [EMAIL] The recipient of report emails.
-If this is not set, no email is sent -s --email-subject [SUBJECT]", "Email subject.
+If this is not set, no email is sent -s --email-subject [SUBJECT] Email subject.
 Default value is 'VPS has increased failcounts'

 == INSTALL: